james-whitehead/james-whitehead.github.io/_posts/2018-06-21-news-of-the-world-part-one.md

 As it turns out, the potentially existing Google News API didn't actually exist.
 Or, rather, it had been deprecated and replaced with a restructive, paid service in typical Google fashion.
 I had a short look at [News API](https://newsapi.org/), which admittedly has a very generous free package for non-commercial, open-source developers, but the daily rate limit made me uneasy.
 Fortunately, [a kind Stack Overflow answer](https://stackoverflow.com/a/7829688/) provided a sneaky workaround for the Google problem: while the official API had been replaced, you could still request an RSS feed for a more stripped-down search result.
 It's not as ideal as an API, but it's workable.

-As for the mapping library itself, the first one I stumbled on as
+As for the mapping library itself, the first one I stumbled on was [Leaflet,](https://leafletjs.com/) which turns out to be pretty much perfect!
+It's very lightweight and easy to get up off the ground.
+Some people might find it lacking for anything advanced, but for loading and interacting with a map of the world, it's probably the best JavaScript library out there.

+## Learning Leaflet